RetroDECK/ES-DE/README.md

 _There are four types of built-in screensavers available, including a slideshow and the video screensaver shown in action above.
 These screensavers start after a configurable number of minutes of inactivity, and randomly display game media that you have previously scraped.
 If the corresponding option has been enabled, you can jump to the game from the screensaver, or even launch it directly.
 There is shader support in ES-DE to render scanlines and screen blur on top of the videos (for the slideshow screensaver, scanline rendering is provided)._

-![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _ES-DE is fully themeable, so if you prefer another look than what the default theme slate-DE offers, it's possible to apply another theme set.
-The image above is of the modern-DE theme that is also bundled with the application.
+![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _ES-DE is fully themeable, so if you prefer another look than what the default theme Slate offers, it's possible to apply another theme set.
+The image above is of the Modern theme that is also bundled with the application.
 Note that although ES-DE is backward compatible with older RetroPie EmulationStation themes, some newer features which are specific to ES-DE will not work, at least not until the theme authors update their themes._

 ![alt text](images/es-de_ui_easy_setup.png "ES-DE Easy Setup") _A lot of effort has been spent on making ES-DE easy to setup and use.
 The above screenshot shows the dialog if starting the application without any game files present in the default ROM directory.
 ES-DE also ships with a comprehensive game systems configuration file, so unless you really want to customize your setup, you should not need to tinker with the configuration._